vanessafarraye/dom_exercises/ids/README.md

 with?
 I want to change it to a different image.
 How can we do that using the techniques we've already learned?

-- Use `.getElementById` to grab the image.
+- Use `.querySelector` to grab the image.
 - Use `.setAttibute` to change the `src` attribute to be `img/dom_basic.png`.
 - Perhaps that's better.
 - Change it back to `img/dom_model.svg` for comparison's sake.